Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 How Do I Get Application Logs From Kubernetes?

-You can gather your application in a number of ways.
-Manually via the command line or by implementing a Cluster-level logging architecture described below.
+You can gather your application in several ways, manually via the command line or implementing a Cluster-level logging architecture described below.

 Manual Commands

-Ahead of implementing a complete Cluster-level loggingsolution, it’s useful to familiarize yourself with some basic commands to manually access, stream and dump your application logs.
+Before implementing a complete Cluster-level loggingsolution, it’s helpful to familiarize yourself with some basic commands to access, stream and dump your application logs manually.

 Cheat Sheet